How does it work?

 An Apprenticeship is a real job with training; you will earn money whilst learning and will gain a nationally recognised qualification.
 Apprenticeships can take between one and six years to complete, but the length of the apprenticeship depends on its level, the skills the apprentice already has and the industry itself.
 The training for the apprenticeship takes place in the work place and also outside of the workplace at a college or training provider, again this is dependent on the level and course but training will be provided as it is a requirement of the apprenticeship.

 Apprenticeships are available to anyone regardless of age and experience, if you are over 16, not in full-time education and living in England then you can do an apprenticeship!

 How much can I earn as an apprentice?

-Apprenticeship salaries vary depending on the company you work for but you will be paid at least the minimum wage rate which is £3.50 per hour, this applies to apprentices under 19 and those aged 19 or over who are in their first year.
-Many companies pay a lot higher than this including Brighton and Hove City Council.
+Apprenticeship salaries vary depending on the company you work for but you will be paid at least the minimum wage rate, this applies to apprentices under 19 and those aged 19 or over who are in their first year.
+Many companies pay a lot higher than this including Brighton & Hove City Council.